anibalsanchez/XT-Tailwind-for-Joomla/README.md

 ## Changelog

+### 3.4.0

+- Update to Tailwind CSS v1.4
+- Reorganization of the build scripts

 ### 3.3.5

-Update to Tailwind CSS v1.3.5.
+- Update to Tailwind CSS v1.3.5

 ### 3.3.0